alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

 * pre-prod.my-sample-domain.xyz - The "pre-production" environment for testing.
 * www.my-sample-domain.xyz - The "production" environment for all users.

-The two first sections are quite theoretical as they deal with cloud infrastructure design and development & deployment process.
+The two first sections are quite theoretical as they deal with cloud infrastructure design and development workflow.

-The section after that introduces [Terraform](https://www.terraform.io/): as you can see in the previous parts of this tutorial, creating our environment for GitLab and SonarQube with the [web console](https://home-intl.console.aliyun.com/) is quite slow.
-Since we will have to create 3 nearly identical environments, we will use Terraform to speed-up the process.
+The next two sections introduces [Terraform](https://www.terraform.io/) and [Packer](https://packer.io/): as you can see in the previous parts of this tutorial, creating our environment for GitLab and SonarQube with the [web console](https://home-intl.console.aliyun.com/) is quite slow.
+Since we will have to create 3 nearly identical environments, we will use Terraform and Packer to speed-up the process.

-The final step is to improve our GitLab pipeline in order to make everything automatic.
+In the five last sections we will use Terraform, Packer and GitLab to create an highly-available architecture that will be automatically built and updated with a new pipeline stage.

 ## Highly available architecture
 The goal is to be able to serve our web application to users even in case of hardware or network failure.